aistore

 - ✅ Distributed shuffle extension for massively parallel resharding of very large datasets.

 - ✅ Batch jobs.
-APIs and CLI to start, stop, and monitor documented batch operations, such as
+APIs and CLI tools to start, stop, and monitor documented batch operations, such as

 prefetch